KamilaBorowska/enum-map/README.md

 implemented using regular Rust arrays, so using them is as fast as using regular Rust arrays.

-If you are using Rust 1.25 or older, you may want to use enum-map 0.2 instead, similarly if you are using Rust 1.30 or older, you may want to use enum-map 0.4, as enum-map 0.5 requires Rust 1.31.
+If you are using Rust 1.35 or older, you may want to use enum-map 0.5 instead, as enum-map 0.6 requires Rust 1.36.

 ## Examples